 All products are wiped clean with solvents at the factory to remove any visible signs of dirt, oil, and grease which may have remained from the manufacturing process.
-Before starting to cook, clean the range thoroughly with hot, soapy water.
+Before starting to cook, clean the range with a damp soapy sponge being careful to not squeeze excess amounts water into openings around control panel or rear trim.
 There may be some burn off and odors on first use of the appliance-this is normal.